g0v-it/ontologies/mef/README.md

 ### Axioms & Mappings

-*g0v mef ontology* axioms and mappingswith othe rontologies are formally espressed as SPARQL construct in the [axioms directory](axioms).
+*g0v mef ontology* axioms and mappings with other ontologies are formally expressed as SPARQL constructs in the [axioms directory](axioms).
-Here isa a textual short index
+Here is a short index:

 - [axiom 1](axioms/01-metrics.construct):*mef:StructuralComponents* is an extension of fr:StructuralComponents that exports three distinct metrics : the *mef:competenza*, *mef:cassa* and *mef:residui* that are monetary metrics always expressed in EURO; the value of the component metrics is computed as the sum of the  facts.